Procedure for Complaints

 When a Summons is sent, the defendant will be notified by mail when to appear in court.
 If the defendant fails to appear, a Warrant will be issued.

-The first time a defendant appears in court, a judge will ask the defendant if he understands the charges against him.
+The first time a defendant appears in court, a judge will ask the defendant if they understand the charges against them.
 The judge will automatically enter a "not guilty" plea for the defendant who is charged with a felony, set a bond, and schedule a date for a Preliminary Hearing.

 If the charges are misdemeanors, the defendant will be asked to choose whether to plead "guilty," "no contest," or "not guilty."
-If he pleads "not guilty," his case will be referred to one of the two Stow Municipal Court judges for a pretrial.
+If they plead "not guilty," their case will be referred to one of the two Stow Municipal Court judges for a pretrial.

 The victims and witnesses do not need to attend the initial appearance unless the defendant has been charged with Domestic Violence, Menacing by Stalking, or Violation of a Protection Order.